 The goal of any measurement instrument is to perform some given measurement while affecting the quantities to be measured as little as possible.
 As such, the input amplifier is often the most critical stage in the entire signal path.
-The design of the front end input amplifier in the SR770 was driven by an effort to provide optimum performance in the following areas: input voltage noise, input current noise, input capacitance, harmonic distortion, and common mode rejection (CMR).
+The design of the front end input amplifier in the SR760 was driven by an effort to provide optimum performance in the following areas: input voltage noise, input current noise, input capacitance, harmonic distortion, and common mode rejection (CMR).
 To provide such performance, a FET input differential amplifier with common-mode feedback architecture was chosen.
 The input signal is first passed through a series of relays to select input mode, input coupling and input attenuation.
 The -30 dB input attenuator formed by resistors R102-R105 serves to attenuate very large signals that enter the instrument but also serves a dual purpose of providing protection to the input FETs in the presence of very high voltages (> 75Vpk).
 To prevent damage to the input FETs, the input voltage is monitored by comparator U105.
 High voltages cause the input attenuator to be automatically engaged regardless of the user gain setting at the front panel.
 Resistors R107 and R108 provide some input protection to the input FETs, with only a slight penalty in input voltage noise.
 The input FETs U100A and U100B are extremely low-noise matched FET's with a voltage input noise of approximately 3.5 nv/VHz.
-To improve distortion performance, the input FETs are cascoded to maintain a constant drain-source prevents voltage across each FET.
-This modulation of the drain-source voltage by the input voltage.
-U104 senses the source voltage and maintains the same voltage at the drain with some DC offset determined by resistors R113-R116 and U103 R120-R123. provides common-mode feedback and maintains a constant drain current in each FET.
+To improve distortion performance, the input FETs are cascoded to maintain a constant drain-source voltage across each FET.
+This prevents modulation of the drain-source voltage by the input voltage.
+U104 senses the source voltage and maintains the same voltage at the drain with some DC offset determined by resistors R113-R116 and R120-R123.
+U103 provides common-mode accomplished with an 8-zero 9-pole elliptical low pass filter.
+The pass band of this filter is DC to 100kHz with a ripple of 0.25 dB.
+The stopband feedback and maintains a constant drain current in each FET.
 The gain of the front end is either 2 or 10 as selected by relay K107.
 When a gain of 10 is selected, the offset and CMR are adjusted via P102 and P101 respectively.
 When a gain of 2 is selected, offset and CMR are adjusted via P104 and P103 respectively.